 Gender equality is against the Bible teaching that some leadership roles are reserved for men.

 Justice and fairness are important making it wise to give to individuals (men and women) the recognition they deserve for their contributions.

 More may be achieved by empowering people to live and work in harmony than by sensitizing them to gender issues.

 What are your thoughts?

-Please take a minute to register an opinion in the comment section below.
+Please take a minute to register your opinion in the comment section below.
 Thank you.